manpan/manos-website/content/authors/manos/_index.md

 ---
 I am an Associate Professor (Reader) in the School of Computing and Mathematical Sciences at the [University of Greenwich](https://www.gre.ac.uk/).
 I am also a member of the Internet of Things and Security (ISEC) Group and its Industry Liaison Lead.

-My main research interests involve cyber security risk management, economics of security (cyber investments and cyber insurance), game theory as applied to security, applied cryptography, intrusion detection (machine learning).
+My main research interests include cyber security risk management, economics of security (cyber investments and cyber insurance), game theory as applied to security, applied cryptography, intrusion detection (machine learning).
-My work within enterprise environments aims at improving cyber security of small-medium enterprises and healthcare organisations.
-Based on my expertise and software developed within research projects I have been funded, I am seeking to solve real-world problems and advise interested end users.
+Most of my work aims at improving cyber security of organisations such as SMEs and healthcare organisations.
+Based on my expertise and software developed within my research projects, my target is to solve real-world cyber security problems and advise interested end users.

 My research is funded by the European Commission [(H2020)](https://ec.europa.eu/programmes/horizon2020/en), the Engineering and Physical Sciences Research Council [(EPSRC)](https://epsrc.ukri.org/), the National Cyber Security Centre [(NCSC)](https://www.ncsc.gov.uk/), and the Research Institute in Sociotechnical Cyber Security [(RISCS)](https://www.riscs.org.uk/).
-I am also a member of the EPSRC Associate Peer Review College and Associate Editor of the IET Information Security.
+I am also a member of the EPSRC Associate Peer Review College and Associate Editor of the IET Information Security journal.

 <!-- I was a Senior Lecturer at the [University of Surrey](https://www.surrey.ac.uk/), Senior Lecturer at the [University of Brighton](https://www.brighton.ac.uk/index.aspx), Visiting Researcher at the [Imperial College London](https://www.imperial.ac.uk/), Postdoctoral Researcher at [Queen University of London](https://www.qmul.ac.uk/), and a Research and development consultant at Ubitech Technologies Ltd at the Surrey Research Park. -->